Soft Lightning Vol. 1

 Soft Lightning is launching its first magazine!
 This is a call soliciting entries from the photographers we seek to hold space for:

-POC, Photogs w/ disabilities, body positive individuals, women, queer, trans/non-binary folx, rural & non-coastal imagemakers, etc
+POC, Photogs w/ disabilities or mental illness, body positive individuals, women, queer, trans/non-binary folx, rural & non-coastal imagemakers, etc

 Send along your entries via email in a zipped folder to: firstname.lastname@example.org